Jawahir01/Journfolio/README.md

 # credits

 ### Content
-1. All content is a resume sample.
+1. All the content is a resume sample.
  Source: https://www.bestsampleresume.com/sample-communication-resume/digital-journalist-resume.html
-    *Note* I changed the name of the candidate to Mathew Allen.
+    **Note** I changed the name of the candidate to Mathew Allen.

-2. The website is my version from https://bootstrapmade.com/photofolio-bootstrap-photography-website-template I used the span on the main page and the contact form with some changes.
+2. The header code is edited using the nav and the navbar sections from https://www.w3schools.com/bootstrap5/

+2. The Hero image code is edited using

-3. The icons in the footer were from [Font Awesome](https://fontawesome.com)
+3. The icons in the website were from [Font Awesome](https://fontawesome.com)

+4. The idea of the span in the Hero text, bttuons and the contact form are from https://bootstrapmade.com/photofolio-bootstrap-photography-website-template

-4. The header code is from https://getbootstrap.com/docs/5.3/examples/headers/#
+5. The testimonial code is edited using the Quotes Slideshow section and the Testimonials section from https://www.w3schools.com/howto/howto_js_quotes_slideshow.asp

-5. In the Contact page: the icons inside palceholder is from [Stackoverflow](https://stackoverflow.com/questions/19350291/use-font-awesome-icon-in-placeholder).
-The member @huckbit -Mar 29, 2016 at 14:43- shared his method [code ](https://codepen.io/huckbit/pen/rezezb?editors=1100#0)(https://fontawesome.com/v4/cheatsheet/).
+6. In the Contact page, the icons inside palceholder is from [Stackoverflow](https://stackoverflow.com/questions/19350291/use-font-awesome-icon-in-placeholder).
+The member @huckbit _Mar 29, 2016 at 14:43_-_ shared his method [code ](https://codepen.io/huckbit/pen/rezezb?editors=1100#0)(https://fontawesome.com/v4/cheatsheet/).
 I used the rest of the FontAwesome hex-code icons from (https://fontawesome.com/v4/cheatsheet/)

 ### Media
-1. I edited the design of the logo using [Canva] (https://www.canva.com/logos)
+1. I edited the design of the logo from [Canva](https://www.canva.com/logos)

-2. The photo used on the home page and the pictures of the About page are from www.google.com
+2. The photo used in the home page _Hero image_ is from https://www.dreamstime.com/

+3. The phtos in the testimonial section are _fake people_ http://www.google.com I searched for random face generator.

 ### Acknowledgements
-1.
-2.
+1. My supervisor at City of Bristol College _Pasquale Fasulo_.
+2. My Mentor Guidance at Code Institute _Rohit Sharma_.
+3. Tutors at Code Institute for their assistance _Rebbeca_ and _Ted_